College Decision Day Brings Relief, Excitement And Big Worries About Money

 In so many cases, it relates back to money.

-"Often times there's a big gap in between what students and their families are able to pay and what is their unmet need, basically what's left in their bill that they're supposed to make up."
+"Oftentimes there's a big gap in between what students and their families are able to pay and what is their unmet need, basically what's left in their bill that they're supposed to make up," Page says.

-Alexis, the student who committed to Flordia A&M, says she didn't get as much financial aid as she had hoped for, and she has to come up with about $20,000 — per year.
+Alexis, the student who committed to Florida A&M, says she didn't get as much financial aid as she had hoped for, and she has to come up with about $20,000 — per year.

 She knows that $20,000 is a big number and that over four years, that net cost is actually $80,000.
-But, she's determined that come August — she'll be soaking up that warm weather in Tallahassee.
+But she's determined that come August, she'll be soaking up that warm weather in Tallahassee.

 "I'm still gonna go," she explains.
-Her plan: To apply for as many outside scholarships as possible.
+Her plan is to apply for as many outside scholarships as possible.

 "Every single day," she says.
 "During class, during lunch.
 During my sleep time that I wish I get."